ali-qasimi/pihole/README.md

 # Integrating Pi-hole using Docker

-Pihole is an open-source network level ad-blocking and Internet traccer blocking application, with DNS forwarding and DHCP features.
+Pihole is an open-source network level ad-blocking and Internet tracker blocking application, with DNS forwarding and DHCP features.
 I spent time over the weekend to integrate it on my home Wifi network.
 This post is an artefact of the steps I took and hopefully someone else may find it useful too :)

 You can deploy the Pihole tool on a virtual machine or you can spin it up within a docker container.
 I have taken the latter approach as it involves less overhead if you already have Docker set up.